kevinmarkwardt/bastion-proxy/README.md

 You will also need to update the account that will be used to authenticate to LDAP using the binddn and bindpass

+Finally update the userdn and groupdn where the users and groups will be stored that Vault will need to authenticate with.

 ```bash
 vault auth-enable ldap